jnodes/shenbury-ai/README.md

 ### Disclaimer 免責聲明

-Shenbury is an asset-backed tokenization project.
+Shenbury is a technology-focused tokenization project.
 The value of digital assets is volatile.
 This is not investment advice.
 The legal framework governing the tokens is detailed in the Operating Agreement.

 ### License 許可證